Need to know

 - blindness.

-How much does CTP cover cost in QLD?
+How much does CTP cover cost in Qld?

 The Motor Accident Insurance Commission has a CTP Premium Calculator.